+-d {all,imports,bootloader,noarchive}, --debug {all,imports,bootloader,noarchive}

-- -d <all,imports,bootloader,noarchive>, --debug <all,imports,bootloader,noarchive> Provide assistance with debugging a frozen application.
+Provide assistance with debugging a frozen application.
 This argument may be provided multiple times to select several of the following options. - all: All three of the following options. - imports: specify the -v option to the underlying Python interpreter, causing it to print a message each time a module is initialized, showing the place (filename or built-in module) from which it is loaded.
-See https://docs. python.org/3/using/cmdline.html#id4. - bootloader: tell the bootloader to issue progress messages while initializing and starting the bundled app.
-Used to diagnose problems with missing imports. - noarchive: instead of storing all frozen Python source files as an archive inside the resulting executable, store them as files in the resulting output directory. - -s, --strip Apply a symbol-table strip to the executable and shared libs (not recommended for Windows) - --noupx Do not use UPX even if it is available (works differently between Windows and \nix) - --upx-exclude FILE Prevent a binary from being compressed when using upx.
+See https://docs.python.org/3/using/cmdline.html#id4. - bootloader: tell the bootloader to issue progress messages while initializing and starting the bundled app.
+Used to diagnose problems with missing imports. - noarchive: instead of storing all frozen Python source files as an archive inside the resulting executable, store them as files in the resulting output directory.

+-s, --strip

+Apply a symbol-table strip to the executable and shared libs (not recommended for Windows)

+--noupx

+Do not use UPX even if it is available (works differently between Windows and \nix)

+--upx-exclude FILE

+Prevent a binary from being compressed when using upx.
 This is typically used if upx corrupts certain binaries during compression.
 FILE is the filename of the binary without path.
 This option can be used multiple times.

-Windows and Mac OS X specific options
+Windows And Mac Os X Specific Options

-- -c, --console, --nowindowed Open a console window for standard i/o (default).
-On Windows this option will have no effect if the first script is a '.pyw' file. - -w, --windowed, --noconsole Windows and Mac OS X: do not provide a console window for standard i/o.
+-c, --console, --nowindowed

+Open a console window for standard i/o (default).
+On Windows this option will have no effect if the first script is a '.pyw' file.

+-w, --windowed, --noconsole

+Windows and Mac OS X: do not provide a console window for standard i/o.
 On Mac OS X this also triggers building an OS X .app bundle.
 On Windows this option will be set if the first script is a '.pyw' file.
-This option is ignored in \NIX systems. - -i <FILE.ico or FILE.exe,ID or FILE.icns>, --icon <FILE.ico or FILE.exe,ID or FILE.icns> FILE.ico: apply that icon to a Windows executable.
+This option is ignored in \NIX systems.

+- -i <FILE.ico or FILE.exe,ID or FILE.icns or "NONE">, --icon <FILE.ico or FILE.exe, - ID or FILE.icns or "NONE">

+FILE.ico: apply that icon to a Windows executable.
 FILE.exe,ID, extract the icon with ID from an exe.
-FILE.icns: apply the icon to the .app bundle on Mac OS X
+FILE.icns: apply the icon to the .app bundle on Mac OS X. Use "NONE" to not apply any icon, thereby making the OS to show some default (default: apply PyInstaller's icon)

+--disable-windowed-traceback

+Disable traceback dump of unhandled exception in windowed (noconsole) mode (Windows and macOS only), and instead display a message that this feature is disabled.

-Windows specific options
+Windows Specific Options

+--version-file FILE

---version-file FILE add a version resource from FILE to the exe
+add a version resource from FILE to the exe